devonfw/my-thai-star/serverless/README.md

 Although, for the environment to work properly, some packages have to be installed globally, so you have to execute these commands next:

     $ npm install -g typescript ts-node mocha serverless nodemon

+### Database dependencies

+First of all, download DynamoDB in order to work with it in local: [http://docs.aws.amazon.com/...](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html)

+### Running DynamoDB Local:

+Move to the folder where you unzip the DynamoDB and run the command:

+    $ java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar

+### Create tables:

+Go back to the project folder and run the command:

+    $ npm run database

+or

+    $ yarn database

 ## Execution